Reasons to visit Polylepis Lodge and El Angel Ecological Reserve in Ecuador

 We enjoyed taking part in the lodge’s daily guided walks up into the hills, which contained other-worldly frailejon forests.

-During our hike, we passed a picturesque lake, La Laguna de Deseos (The Lake of Desires), and were told that we could make a wish here.
+We passed a picturesque lake during our hike, La Laguna de Deseos (The Lake of Desires), and were told that we could make a wish here.
 Crossing our fingers for it to be fulfilled!

 At the end of one of our hikes, we could admire an impressive waterfall.